 4-loop to 10-loop Spiral braids – whether spiral-patterned or not – as well as the smallest possible loop braid: the Two-loop Braid.
 I made these video tutorials years ago to accompany a series of text-and-photo tutorials for another website.
 Those photo-tutorials are now available here too, you can download them as PDF files straight from this post…

-A track-plan diagram is both a cross-section view of a braid’s shape, and also a map of how the strands interlace.
+A track-plan diagram is both a cross-section view of a braid’s shape, and also a road map of how the strands interlace.
 Aside from looking cool, they can be useful even if you don’t totally “get” them.
 Even a little familiarity with them can help you better understand what you’re braiding.

 Two alternative fingerloop braiding methods for making the 2,500-year-old, 15-loop fingerloop braid known as “HallTex 301.”
 This braid artifact is one of the amazing textile finds from the famous Hallstatt Salt Mines in the Austrian Alps!
 2 videos, one demoing a “Palms-up” method and the other a “Palms-down” method.